 - Pour sweet potato mixutre into prepared baking dish and smooth into an even layer.

-- Sprinkle chopped pecans and remaining 1/4 cup bown sugar on top of potato mixture.
+- Sprinkle chopped pecans and remaining 1/4 cup bown sugar on top of potato mixture.1/2 cup chopped pecans, 1 cup light brown sugar

-- Remove casserole from oven, then sprinkle mini marshmallows evenly across the top.
+- Remove casserole from oven, then sprinkle mini marshmallows evenly across the top.2 cups miniature marshmallows

-- Return the casserole to the oven for another 5-10 minutes or until the top of the marshmallows begin to turn golden brown.
+- Return the casserole to the oven for another 5-10 minutes or until top of marshmallows begin to turn golden brown.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.